jrmak/FNNR-ABM/README.md

 # CHES-ABM

 Welcome to the FNNR-ABM project!
-I will edit this read-me with information about the files soon.
+This project demonstrates an agent-based model's web-based simulation of Green-to-Grain program enrollment in the Mt.
+Fanjingshan National Nature Reserve in Guizhou, China.
+I will edit this read-me with more information soon.
-For now, to view the simulation in-progress, please run server.py.

-<b><u>Dependencies</u></b>
+## Dependencies

 Python 3.0+ - any version of Python 3.X.X will work, since Mesa requires Python 3 or higher.
 The code was built on Python 3.6.1.
-Mesa - An ABM framework for Python.
-Install using pip/Anaconda (recommended) or download the .tar.gz file from the website.
-Comes with several other packages if installed via pip/etc., such as Tornado (web framework), Pandas (data structure library), Numpy (for a variety of numerical expressions or generations), Six (for wrapping over differences between Python 2 and 3), Tqdm (progress meter), Matplotlib (for plotting, and more.

-<b>agents.py</b> -
+Mesa - An ABM framework for Python 3.0+.
+Openpyxl - Helps import data values into Python code from Excel files

+## Files

+* [FNNR_2016_Survey_pseudo_0602.zip](FNNR_2016_Survey_pseudo_0602.zip): Password-protected to protect research.
+Excel file containing data for import.
+* [Version History](Version History): Describes daily updates and changes (commit notes are usually blank).
+* FNNR-ABM User's Manual.docx(FNNR-ABM User's Manual.docx): A comprehensive guide for a beginner to Python who may need to use these files.

+within FNNR_ABM:

+* [FNNR_ABM/model.py](FNNR_ABM/model.py): Core model file; places agents on the simulation.
+* [FNNR_ABM/agents.py](FNNR_ABM/agents.py): Contains the agent classes (HouseholdAgent and child classes IndividualAgent/LandParcelAgent, as well as PESAgent, a policy agent that will be activated later), and defines agent behavior at each step of the simulation.
+* [FNNR_ABM/simple_continuous_canvas.js](FNNR_ABM/simple_continuous_canvas.js): JavaScript file that "draws" the simulation in a web-based window.
+* [FNNR_ABM/SimpleContinuousModule.py](FNNR_ABM/SimpleContinuousModule.py): Sets up the simulation visualization module; calls simple_continuous_canvas.js in order to do so.
+* [FNNR_ABM/server.py](FNNR_ABM/server.py): Sets up the visualization; *run this file to execute the code.*